Resolving Home Repair And Remodeling Disputes

 Get The Advocacy You Need Now

-At Whiteman Borden, LLC, we’ve helped hundreds of homeowners recoup their money and win their case.
-Firm partners Adam Whiteman and Jerry Borden are seasoned Chicago attorneys who understand Illinois real estate and construction law.
+At Whiteman Law, we’ve helped hundreds of homeowners recoup their money and win their case.
+Firm attorney Adam Whiteman is seasoned Chicago attorney who understand Illinois real estate and construction law.
 We are dogged in our pursuit of justice for you and will also help you file necessary complaints and guide you on how to handle communication about the contractor.
 Call 312-655-1000 or send us an email.
 We respond to calls at all hours.